Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 Rooting is pretty easy, only requiring a 3.3v USB UART Adapter, [the Dreame Breakout PCB](https://github.com/Hypfer/valetudo-dreameadapter) and almost no disassembly.
 All warranty seals stay intact.

+For some yet unknown reason, installing firmware updates doesn't work if we try to pre-package Valetudo as we do on other dreames.
+Because of that, with this robot, you will have to manually install Valetudo after rooting.

+For that, follow these steps:

+1. Download the latest matching Valetudo binary: `https://github.com/Hypfer/Valetudo/releases/latest/download/valetudo-armv7-lowmem`
+2. Copy the binary to the robot the same way you copied the firmware tar file
+3. Move it to `/data/valetudo`. `/data/valetudo` should be the binary.
+It should **not** be a folder
+4. `cp /misc/_root_postboot.sh.tpl /data/_root_postboot.sh`
+5. `chmod +x /data/valetudo /data/_root_postboot.sh`
+6. `reboot`

 #### Details